I first started thinking about breeding way back in 1991, after attending a post graduate vet course in Sydney on dog behavioural problems.

 As temperament has also been my first priority, I looked for ways to address this issues without forsaking all the things that made my Labradoodles so great.
 Fortunately, with the help of some wonderful Cavalier and Golden Retrievers, I’m now consistently breeding delightful, healthy, medium-sized, low-shedding Groodles, Mini-Groodles, Cavoodles and Cavadoodles.

-Twenty-five years of breeding these wonderful family pets has greatly improve my Vet-level knowledge of dog care and management, and I share much of this information on my blog.
+Twenty-five years of breeding these wonderful family pets has greatly improve my knowledge of dog care and management, and I share much of this information on my blog.
 My blog also shares my views on the ethics of dog breeding and the importance of early desexing, good socialisation and training (and the far more fickle matter grooming).